 Polenta, or cornmeal, is made from ground maize.
 It has a rich yellow colour and a slightly sweet taste.
 It is used in the Italian dish Polenta, in which the grain is cooked in water or stock to a porridge like consistency.
 It can be served as-is as a wet dish, or can be left to harden then cut into fingers and grilled before serving as a snack.
 Polenta is also used in breads, cakes, pasta, porridge and vegetable stuffings, as well as other savoury dishes associated with grains.
 Polenta is the main staple of the Northern-most region of Italy.

 As with bread, pasta and rice, polenta can be transformed by the method of cooking.
-Leave it very wet, to soak up the juices of any “liquidy” dish.
-Cook down further and grill it for use with sauces, salads and braised vegetables.
+Leave it very wet, to soak up the juices of any “liquidy’ dish.
+Cook it down further, let it set and grill it for use with sauces, salads and braised vegetables.
 Cook in water for a plain taste, or in a great stock for a very different flavour.
 I love it cooked in a stock that has been influenced by dried porcini mushrooms.

 For the best results, purchase only the best polenta – look for it in your Italian grocery.

 This information was originally posted as part of the vegetarian recipes from our first blog which was in existence from 1995 – 2005.
 Browse other recipes from our first blog in our Retro Recipes series.

 browse some of our Italian Style recipes